heptarch/heptarch.github.io/projects.md

 4. *Domain.* A stimulating problem domain only guarantees a supply of good research questions; it also helps draw the line between distraction and freedom judiciously employed.
-When
+You think homotopy type theory might shed some light on this problem?
+In that case, by all means.

 5. *Mandate.* This one
 7. *Interaction.*